English Qaballa

-English Qaballa (EQ) is an English Qabalah, supported by a system of arithmancy that interprets the letters of the English alphabet via an assigned set of values, discovered by James Lees in 1976.
-It is the result of an intent to understand, interpret, and elaborate on the mysteries of Aleister Crowley's received text, Liber AL vel Legis, the Book of the Law.
-According to Jake Stratton-Kent, "the English Qaballa is a qabalah and not a system of numerology.
-A qabalah is specifically related to three factors: one, a language; two, a 'holy' text or texts; three, mathematical laws at work in these two."
+English Qaballa (EQ) is a Hermetic Qabalah, based on a system of arithmancy that interprets the letters of the English alphabet via an assigned set of values.
+It was created by James Lees in 1976, through his efforts to understand, interpret, and elaborate on Aleister Crowley's Book of the Law.

-This system has also been referred to as the ALW cipher, New Aeon English Qabalah or NAEQ by third parties (see Other names section).
+This system has also been referred to as the ALW cipher and the New Aeon English Qabalah (NAEQ) by other writers.

 Background

-The first appearance of a system of gematria using the natural order of the English alphabet was developed in 1532 by Michael Stifel, who also proposed a system called the trigonal alphabet, using successive triangular numbers.
-Another early system of English gematria was used by poet John Skelton.
-An analogue of the Greek system of isopsephy using the Latin alphabet appeared in 1583.
-Other variations appeared in 1683 (simply referred to as the 1683 alphabet, this system was used by Leo Tolstoy in War and Peace to identify Napoleon with the number of the Beast) and 1707 (Alphabetum Cabbalisticum Vulgare).
-These and other variations are detailed in Underwood Dudley's Numerology, Or, What Pythagoras Wrought.

-In 1904, Aleister Crowley wrote out the text of the foundational document of his world-view, known as Liber AL vel Legis, The Book of the Law.
+In 1904, Aleister Crowley wrote out in English the text of the foundational document of his world-view, known as Liber AL vel Legis, The Book of the Law.
 In this text was the injunction found at verse 2:55; "Thou shalt obtain the order & value of the English Alphabet, thou shalt find new symbols to attribute them unto" which was understood by Crowley as referring to an English Qabalah yet to be developed or revealed.

 Order and value

-The "order & value" discovered by James Lees lays the letters out on the grid superimposed on the page of manuscript of Liber AL on which this verse (Ch.
+The "order & value" proposed by James Lees lays the letters out on the grid superimposed on the page of manuscript of Liber AL on which this verse (Ch.
 III, v.
 47) appears (sheet 16 of Chapter III).
 Also appearing on this page are a diagonal line and a circled cross.
-The Book of the Law states that the book should only be printed with Crowley's hand-written version included, suggesting that there are mysteries in the "chance shape of the letters and their position to one another" of Crowley's handwriting.
-Whichever top-left to bottom-right diagonal is read the magickal order of the letters is obtained.
+The Book of the Law states that the book should only be printed with Crowley's hand-written version included, causing Crowley to surmise that there were mysteries in the "chance shape of the letters and their position to one another" of his own handwriting.
 As there are ten squares per column, this method is equivalent to taking every eleventh letter of the alphabet as the order and then assigning them sequential values:

 Methods

+English Qaballa comprises the following methods: